Eagles27/ece-internet-security/Report/DC-4.md

     (root) NOPASSWD: /usr/bin/teehee
 ```

-## Use the function teehee to escalate privileges
+## Using the function teehee to escalate privileges

 By analyzing what the function teehee do, we can see that we can append commands into a file as root.
 So the main goal is to append a new user as root into the file **/etc/passwd**.